Preparing for the Program

-Note: applications are accepted with up to nine outstanding credits provided there is a plan for completion submitted with the CASPA application.
-Applicants who fail to complete the outstanding courses will have their acceptance withdrawn.
+Note: applications are accepted and processed for review with up to nine outstanding credits provided there is a plan for completion by the deadline included in the CASPA Application.
+Applicants who fail to complete the outstanding courses by Dec 31 will have their application/acceptance withdrawn from consideration.

-Up to two prerequisites may be completed with a non-grade (e.g. Advanced Placement, International Baccalaureate, CLEP test, or "Pass") and should be listed on your transcript.
+Up to two prerequisites may be completed with a non-grade (e.g., Advanced Placement, International Baccalaureate, CLEP test, or "Pass") if they meet institutional standards.

 Healthcare Experience: Due to the compressed nature of PA education, prior healthcare experience prepares students for success.

-Applicants should have 750 hours of paid (or 1,000 volunteer hours) of clinical patient care experience at the time of applying.
-More patient care experience is preferred and rewarded by the review committee.
-Healthcare experience that is not directly involving patient care is also considered if included on the CASPA application.
+Applicants should have some clinical patient care experience at the time they apply.
+We recommend 750 hours of paid (or 1,000 volunteer hours) clinical patient care experience to establish a good foundation, however this is not an established prerequisite to apply.
+Experience is preferred and rewarded by the review committee.
+Healthcare experience that is not directly involving patient care is also considered if included on the CASPA Application.

 Licenses and Certifications: Obtaining a certification in a healthcare field is often helpful in securing paid healthcare experience and is rewarded in the application review process.